Pihl17/Blackjack/README.md

 ## Software Architecture

-The class relations are like the below diagram
+The overall architecture of the game is shown in the below diagram
 ![Class diagram](/Documentation/ClassDiagram.png)

 ### Table